MikeHopley/ftl-ships-strategy/index.md

 In this guide, I’ve included small optimisations that usually don’t matter.
 I mainly include them for my own benefit.
 These advanced tactics often come with a price: they can be tedious to perform, and getting them wrong might make things worse.

-For example: on Zoltan B, there is a fiddly tactic to optimise your weapon usage against one-shield enemies...but messing it up will depower your weapons!
+For example: on Zoltan B, there is a fiddly tactic to optimise your weapon usage against one-shield Enemies…but messing it up will depower your weapons!

 I’ve included these tactics because I *think* they are optimal.
 You might decide some tactics are incorrect, or too error-prone, or just too tedious.
 Feel free to pick and choose!